Celebrities with Lyme Disease: What Their Stories Reveal About Symptoms and Misdiagnosis

 Which singers have had Lyme disease?

-Was Kris Kristofferson misdiagnosed with Alzheimer’s?
+Was Kris Kristofferson misdiagnosed with Alzheimer’s disease?

 How did Lyme disease affect Shania Twain’s voice?

-Can Lyme disease cause neurological symptoms?
+Can Lyme disease cause neurologic symptoms?

 Why is Lyme disease often misdiagnosed?

-Related Reading
+Related Articles

 - Lyme Disease Symptoms: Complete Clinical Guide